DanielMcKnightNSW/Automated-Autocycler-Pipeline/README.md

   - AutomatedAutocycler.yml (activated by the script)
   - checkm2.yml (activated for QC at the end)

+- Sometimes conda/mamba will not be able to solve the environment, but this can be solved using:
+  - mamba env create -f AutomatedAutocycler.yml --channel-priority flexible

 - Tools available inside the autocycler environment:
   - AutoCycler CLI (autocycler)
   - Filtlong (filtlong)